co-log/co-log/tutorials/3-loggert-with-message/README.md

     usingLoggerT richMessageAction example2
 ```

-Run command `cabal new-run tutorial-loggert`, and the output will look like this:
+Run command `cabal new-run tutorial-loggert --flag=tutorial`, and the output will look like this:

 ![](../img/3-loggert-message.jpg)